QuickFastly/Nova-Regna/World/Map/Ustonia/Ustonia.md

 ## History

+Ustonia is the second youngest new nation in the world, being less than 400 years old as we know it, even before its formation.
+The overwhelming majority of the Ustonian population today is of Exilan descent, but the entire continent of Yulentia was populated almost exclusively by the Cirazan peoples prior to the settling of three colonies from nations in [[Ozen]]; With the assistance of the people of [[Torstrøm]] to navigate the sea, the colony of [[Roxware]] was settled by people of [[Manden]], the colony of [[Centralia]] was settled by people of [[Hartmond]], and the colony of [[Gravenwood]] was settled by people of [[Osterfeld]].
+The people of Torstrøm spoke only in their native language for all three of the long voyages - from planning to landfall - despite the vital importance of effective communication with the crew and settlers, which led to the [[Exilan]] settlers adoption of their language.

 In 1973, the states of [[Prestona]] and [[Verace]] defected from Destrea and declared to the world that they would become part of Ustonia instead.
-Ustonia, while they did not know this was happening, shocked the world by immediately annexing the states in response and stationing an overwhelming military force along their borders to deter Destrean aggression.
+Ustonia, while they did not know of this in advance, shocked the world by immediately annexing the states in response and stationing an overwhelming military force along their borders to deter Destrean aggression.
 This action is still a subject of heated debate around the world, and was even used by Destrea to justify the [[Reclamation War]], but is generally believed to have been an acceptable action.

 ## Geography